A Novel Neural-symbolic System under Statistical Relational Learning: Introduction

+\begin{itemize} \item[$\bullet$] The model employs statistical relational learning techniques to integrate deep learning and symbolic logic, thereby achieving mutual enhancement of learning and reasoning.
+This integration improves the model's generalization ability and interpretability. \end{itemize}

+\begin{itemize} \item[$\bullet$] Based on our experimental results, we demonstrate that \texttt{NSF-SRL} outperforms comparable methods in various reasoning tasks, including supervised, weakly supervised, and zero-shot learning scenarios, with respect to performance and generalization.
+Additionally, we emphasize the interpretability of our model by providing visualizations that enhance the understanding of the reasoning process. \end{itemize}

-In our previous conference paper \cite{yu2022probabilistic}, we provided an initial presentation and validation of the proposed idea on visual relationship detection.
-However, this current study significantly extends that work by including new tasks such as digit image addition and zero-shot image classification, new baseline models and extensive experimental validations and comparisons.
+In our previous conference paper \cite{yu2022probabilistic}, we initially presented and validated the proposed approach for visual relationship detection.
+However, this current study significantly extends that work by introducing new model designs, such as concept manipulation, incorporating new tasks like digit image addition and zero-shot image classification, and comparing against additional baseline approaches.
+Furthermore, we provide extensive experimental validations and comparisons to thoroughly evaluate the model's performance.